Grax32/Grax32.github.io/articles/habits-book.md

 yielded, the same inertia becomes a condition of its comparative permanence in the new form, and of the new habits the body then manifests.
-Plasticity, then, in the wide

-6 HABIT

-sense of the word, means the possession of a structure weak enough to yield to an influence, but strong enough not to yield all at once.
+Plasticity, then, in the wide sense of the word, means the possession of a structure weak enough to yield to an influence, but strong enough not to yield all at once.
 Each relatively stable phase of equilibrium in such a structure is marked by what we may call a new set of habits.
 Organic